 Now that you know what the top symptoms are for dust allergies, you may be thinking, ‘I’m pretty sure I have it.
 What can I do about it?’

 If possible, the best thing for you to do is perform a deep cleaning of the area that’s causing you the most problems.
 Then, add an air purifier to the space.

-What this product does is constantly strips the air of any dust particles that may try to make their way back into the room.
+What this product does is constantly strips the air of any dust particles and dust mite waste that may try to make their way back into the room.

-Take a look at our article on the best air purifiers for dust allergies and why they work so well.
+Take a look at our article on the best air purifiers for dust mites and why they work so well.

-If you have a dust allergy, this simple device can help you eliminate dust particles from your home.
+If you have a dust allergy, this simple device can help you eliminate dust particles and dust mites from your home.